 It was a brilliant way of encouraging a sanctuary back to financial greatness through 'invent[ory]ing' its past.

-Michael C Scott is a Research Fellow at and lecturer at the Faculty of Classics, Cambridge University he is the author From Democrats to Kings and the monogram Delphi and Olympia for more information go to: www.michaelcscott.com
+Michael C Scott is a Research Fellow and lecturer at the Faculty of Classics, Cambridge University.
+He is also the author of From Democrats to Kings and the monogram Delphi and Olympia.
+For more information go to: www.michaelcscott.com

 - Register Now